Benedek4000/eng130_week4_project/db/db.md

 -

+# DB
+### What is MongoDB?

+- It is a NoSQL database called (Document database)

+- It stores data in flexible JSON - like document

+- It is higly scalable and flexible database.

+### How MongoDB looks when compared to RDBMS

+- In RDBMS the data is stored in tables, whereas in MONGODB the data is stored in JSON format.

+###  The Structure of MongoDB database:

+- MongoDB physical daatbase contain several logical databases.

+- Each database contain several collections.
+Collection is something like table in relational database.

+- Each collection contains several documents.
+Document is something like record or row in RDBMS.

+### Key Characteristics of MongoDB database:

+- Installation and setup is very easy

+- All information related to a document is stored in a single place.

+-

+-

 # Entity Relationship Diagram (ERD):

 Also known as Entity Relationship model, ERD is a graphical representation that shows the relationships between different entity or tables in the database.
 It shows what kind of relation they have like `1 to 1` or `1 to many`.

+In our app, In the first iteration we have 4 different Tables

+1. user - To store the user login details.
+2. user_details - To store the user personal details.
+3. session_details - To store the sessions logs of the user.
+4. call_log - To store the call, made by the users.

+The relations between the tables can be classified as follows:

+1. user & user_details will have `1 to 1 & only 1` relation.
+2. user & session_details will have `1 to many` relation.
+3. sessions_details and call_log will have `1 to many` relation.

+The following `ER Diagram` shows the above relation between the tables.